jiyocoin/documentation/guides/mn_setup_hot_cold_wallet.md

 Edit the configuration file again:
 ```
-nano /root/.rupaya/rupaya.conf
+nano /root/.jiyo/jiyo.conf
 ```

 Add these two lines at the end of the file.
-The second line is taking the value you received from the `rupaya-cli masternode genkey` command:
+The second line is taking the value you received from the `jiyo-cli masternode genkey` command:
 ```
 masternode=1
 masternodeprivkey=<your_masternode_genkey_output>